I feel like we talk about brown leather dress shoes… a lot.

 Things like a narrow, sexy silhouette, leather upper and outsole, classic stitching, broguing (if you like it, i certainly do), the right heel height, and a Goodyear welt (the top-notch hand sewn construction, attaching the sole to the upper part of the shoe).

-This particular model (and shoe brand) is expensive, sure.
+Depending on your budget, this particular brand might be pricey to you.
 Not everyone can afford $325 shoes.
 But if you were going to own one pair for years and years, Allen Edmonds is one of the brands you want to explore.

-Unsure about certain parts of the right pair, or why a certain wrong pair are wrong?
+Unsure about certain parts of the right pair, or why a certain wrong pair are not ideal (and why you should avoid them like the plague)?
 Let’s hear it in the comments below.

-The benefit to you is that when we have a bigger community on FB, we can get into more detailed discussions about things and field opinions and thoughts from everyone else in the community.
+The benefit to you is that when we have a growing and active community on FB, and we can get into more detailed discussions about things and field opinions and thoughts from everyone else in the community.
 Plus, the conversation is better on there (and it’s easy to reach me).
-So like EG!
+So join us!

 Learn a few shortcuts to dressing well